On the discriminant locus of a generic projection: Introduction

 \textbf{Field of definition.} Throughout the paper, we work over an algebraically closed field $\Bbbk$ of characteristic $0$, and particularly over $\C$ in Section \ref{sec_braidgroup}.
 Note that the arguments in Section \ref{sec_main-thm} (in particular Theorem \ref{thm_dual} and \ref{thm_mainthmequiv}) rely only on biduality for projective duals, and should extend to positive characteristic for reflexive varieties. \\

-\textbf{Acknowledgment.} We would like to thank Anatoly Libgober, Christian Schnell, and John Sheridan for helpful conversations and correspondence.
+\textbf{Acknowledgment.} We would like to thank Anatoly Libgober, Christian Schnell, John Sheridan, and Bernard Teissier for helpful conversations and correspondence.
 We are grateful to Thomas Dedieu for pointing out the distinction between our definition of smooth discriminant (Definition \ref{def_discriminant}) and the definition via Fitting ideals in the literature, for carefully reading an earlier draft, and for many helpful comments on the revision.

 We gratefully acknowledge the support and hospitality of the Simons Center for Geometry and Physics at Stony Brook University during the \textit{2nd Simons Math Summer Workshop: Moduli} in July 2024, where a project motivating this work began.
 S.-Y. Liu is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - GZ 2047/1, Projekt-ID 390685813.